owenson/pilotaware-p3i-rtlsdr/README.md

 ## Limitations

-- **v2 (0x25) frames** pass the checksum, but their fields are still obfuscated.
-The time-rotating XOR table is not applied yet (see the P3I doc).
+- p3i v2 (0x25) frames pass the checksum, but their fields are still obfuscated.
+The time-rotating XOR table is not applied yet.
+The decoding table is not supplied here.
-- The link-layer constants were measured from one SV650 configuration (ch 21 / 868 band / RF rate index 6 = 38400 bps).
+- The link-layer constants were measured from the PilotAware SV650 configuration (ch 21 / 868 band / RF rate index 6 = 38400 bps).
 Other configurations will need
   a different `tune` and `bitrate`.
 The sync word and mask may also differ.
 - Captures are processed in fixed windows (`--secs`); there is no continuous streaming mode.
 - The trailing CRC the SV650 adds is not checked.
 Integrity relies on P3I's own XOR checksum.

-## Author

-Gareth Owenson: reverse engineering of the SV650 link layer and P3I, the decoder, and the documentation.

 ## License